stronnag/mwptools/docs/manual/docs/mwp-telemetry-tracker.md

 ## Constraints

 Linux preferred, due to the `udev` dependency for device enumeration.
 On other platforms it will be necessary to define devices _a priori_ using the `~/.config/mwp/secdevs` file.
-Currently, entries may be edited in the UI and saved, but cannot be inserted or deleted (other than by editing the file).
-At some stage a full GUI editor will be provided.
+This file is maintained by the "Telemetry Tracker" GUI editor.

 An example `secdevs` file might be: